stephanenicolas/Quality-Tools-for-Android/README.md

 # Already integrated :

 * Standard Android testing framework and code coverage using emma, reported in Sonar.
 That also covers robotium, easy mock and mockito technologies.
 * Robolectric testing framework and code coverage using Cobertura, reported in Sonar.
+Now in same eclipse project / maven module as app under test [thanks to this thread](https://github.com/rgladwell/m2e-android/issues/52).
 * UI Automator testing through a new android maven plugin goal (to be released in android-maven-plugin-3.5.2) and result in sonar.
 * Configuration works out of the box in eclipse
 * Lint integration via Maven.